Smog-Olufolahan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * A script that encodes and decodes text using the root13 encryption.
 Assume ASCII: tr 'A-Za-z' 'N-ZA-Mn-za-m'
 ## 16. The eggs of the brood need to be an odd number
 * A script that prints every other line from the input, starting with the first line: paste -d" " - - | cut -d " " -f 1
+## 17. I'm an instant star.
+Just add water and stir
+* A script that adds the two numbers stored in the environment variables WATER and STIR and prints the result : printf '%o\n'